-With its beautiful beaches, luxury hotels, and upscale restaurants, Fort Lauderdale is a dream vacation for many travelers.
+With its beautiful beaches, luxury hotels, and upscale restaurants, Fort Lauderdale is a dream vacation for travelers.
 After you’ve tapped out all the South Florida city’s charm, embarking on some of the best day trips from Fort Lauderdale will help round out your experience.
-Within a short drive from the coastal city, you can be sipping cocktails on Miami Beach or exploring the wilderness of the Florida Everglades.

-There are many other reasons to venture beyond Fort Lauderdale.
-Take an epic road trip down to Key West, ending the day with a sunset at the southern tip of America.
-Or you can venture to Florida’s Gulf Coast and enjoy the sunshine at Fort Myers Beach.
+Within a short drive from the coastal city, you can sip cocktails with an Art Deco backdrop in Miami Beach or explore the wilderness of the Florida Everglades.
+Venture further afoot for an epic road trip down to Key West, ending the day with a sunset at the southern tip of America.
+Or slide over to Florida’s Gulf Coast to enjoy the sunshine at Fort Myers Beach.

 Key West